Dubouskaya/Conductive_Paint/README.md

 Simple examples of button and potentiometer using a microcontroller.

 >**Conductive Paint projects:**
->-Lamp Project using RGB LED control
+>- Lamp Project using RGB LED control
->-Keyboard Project using Midi control
+>- Keyboard Project using Midi control

 This workshop is taught by: